 I wrapped up my 6 month contract at UKTI in the first week of February.
 Lord Maude left the week after.

-I’m also working part-time at the Department for Business, Innovation and Skills.
+I’m working part-time at the Department for Business, Innovation and Skills.
 I’m lucky to be part of a brilliant team led by Chief Digital Officer Emma Stace.
 I’m acting as a roving programme director.
 I’ve been leading 3 discovery projects – one about digital transformation of corporate services, one piece of service design and one piece of Wardley mapping.

 I’ve been doing some speaking too.
 I took a delightful excursion into the world of live art to speak at The Pacitti Company with the amazing artist Gemma Marmalade.
 We talked about how punk and feminist principles inform the (very different) work we do.
 Or ‘our practice’, as they say in the art world.
 I did my talk about feminism, punk rock and public services at People Before Pixels.
 I loved this meet up and it’s going to become a regular date in my diary.
 I spoke about digital transformation at Think Cloud for Digital Government in London and took a trip up to Manchester to talk about local government digital and procurement at Think Cloud For Local Government.